sidath-arosha/devops_assessment/README.md

 - install terraform application
 - write the terraform module to infrastrucure creation
 - check out the project terraform
+- configure the "aws_access_key" and "aws_secret_key" in main.tf file and remote.tf file
+- s3 bucket is used as backend to store state file as best practice
 - run the below commands the root folder in terraform project
 - "terraform init" to download the relevent version of dependencies accoding to provider
 - terraform plan